Fshhh1/CHIPS_Deploy_Core/README.md

-# CHIPS Admin Enhanced
+# CHIPS Admin Interactive

-This package adds Token Gate, Federation Echo, .chipx Management, and Marketplace/Developer Portal placeholders.
+This package adds interactive features to the CHIPS Admin Dashboard.

-## Installation:
+## Installation
-1. Upload the contents of this package to your CHIPS_Deploy_Core GitHub repo.
+1. Upload the entire package to your CHIPS_Deploy_Core GitHub repo.
 2. Commit and push the changes.
-3. Vercel will deploy the updated site automatically.
+3. Vercel will deploy the updated interactive site automatically.

+## Features
+- Token Gate login
+- Federation Echo status
+- .chipx Manager
+- Marketplace
+- Developer Portal